 - Now add your mixture and cook for 15-20 minutes.
 If you’re using a larger bun tin you’ll need to leave them to cook for 30 minutes or so.

 - Keep an eye on them through the oven glass and serve hot.

 Add a scoop of vanilla ice cream on top of your Yorkshire puddings, before with drizzling syrup or scattering bashed up honeycomb over the top.
-Take a supermarket berry mixture and spoon into your Yorkshire pudding before covering with warm custard.
+Take a supermarket berry mixture (or whatever you have found at the supermarket reduction shelf) and spoon into your Yorkshire pudding before covering with warm custard.
 You can even use them to make your own profiteroles!

 Yorkshire puddings are so versatile and bring joy to every meal.
 Whether you want to munch them for lunch or get creative in your kitchen, our Yorkshire pudding recipe for 2 is the perfect method to follow.